 - FUNDRAISERS ARE LIMITED TO 5 PER SEASON PRE-APPROVED BY THE EXECUTIVE.
-IN SPECIAL CIRCUMSTANCES THE EXECUTIVE MAY APPROVE MORE THAN 5 FUNDRAISERS - Tournaments maximum of \$6000. - Travel: non parent coaches expenses pursuant to Section 6.15.1, travel by bus (50% of cost to a maximum of \$6000.00) - Team meals (maximum \$600) - Equipment/gym rentals (maximum \$200) - Coach's Room and Provincial Travel Fund per annual budget - Meeting room rentals for team and parent meetings - Office/Miscellaneous expenses (maximum \$200.00) - Individual Sponsor Bars (home and away) (maximum \$300 cost of production and sewing) (Please check the CRMH office for previous years sponsor bars on file) - Team Photo for Sponsors (maximum \$400) - Clothing: Jacket or Track Suit only with prior budget approval by CRMHA Executive to a maximum of 50% of total cost. - Rostered coaches' jacket or track suit may be 100% fundraised by the team.
+IN SPECIAL CIRCUMSTANCES THE EXECUTIVE MAY APPROVE MORE THAN 5 FUNDRAISERS - Tournaments maximum of \$6000. - Travel: non parent coaches expenses pursuant to Section 6.15.1, travel by bus (50% of cost to a maximum of \$6000.00) - Team meals (maximum \$600) - Equipment/gym rentals (maximum \$200) - Coach's Room and Provincial Travel Fund per annual budget - Meeting room rentals for team and parent meetings - Office/Miscellaneous expenses (maximum \$200.00)

+- Sponsor Banner (maximum \$300 cost of production) - Team Photo for Sponsors (maximum \$400) - Clothing: Jacket or Track Suit only with prior budget approval by CRMHA Executive to a maximum of 50% of total cost. - Rostered coaches' jacket or track suit may be 100% fundraised by the team.
 Any other clothing is to be purchased with the sole cost to be borne by the player and/or coach, respectively.

-Direct public support can be requested, with Executive approval, through activities such as candy sales, car washes, 50/50 draws coordinated through the CRMHA Gaming Coordinator, etc. provided that they are in good taste.
+Direct public support can be requested, with Executive approval, through activities such as candy sales, car washes, 50/50 draws coordinated through the CRMHA Charitable Gaming Coordinator, etc. provided that they are in good taste.
 Alcoholic beverages may not be used as prizes.
 "Tag Days" are not considered an appropriate fundraising activity.

-- a) Fundraising programs must only be carried out within the CRMHA boundaries. - b) Team management is responsible for ensuring that the CRMHA guidelines and Municipal bylaws are followed. - c) The Attorney General of BC issues licenses for ticket lotteries, games of chance and agricultural fairs or exhibitions.
+- a) Fundraising programs must only be carried out within the CRMHA boundaries. - b) Team management is responsible for ensuring that the CRMHA guidelines and Municipal by- laws are followed. - c) The Attorney General of BC issues licenses for ticket lotteries, games of chance and agricultural fairs or exhibitions.
 The CRMHA will apply yearly for an annual license.

 All fundraised or sponsorship is the property of CRMHA.
 Under no circumstance will excess fundraising monies be divided up and distributed to team parents.
+Any surplus at the end of the season will go into the Provincial Travel Fund.